ropensci/opencage/cran-comments.md

 R CMD check results
 0 errors | 0 warnings | 1 note

-The note is:
-Authors@R field gives persons with no valid roles:
-  Julia Silge [rev]

-* The rev role is not part of the suggested subset of MARC Code List for Relators but it is part of the MARC Code List.
-The role of Julia Silge in the development of this package was indeed reviewing it for rOpenSci (https://github.com/ropensci/onboarding/issues/36).

-* In this article, https://journal.r-project.org/archive/2012-1/RJournal_2012-1_Hornik~et~al.pdf, it is stated that "all MARC relator codes are supported".
+* The Openstreetmap links are not invalid but they require login.
+They are part of the output of the package functions and appear in the vignette.

 ## Release summary